haru8603/CovidSuicidePublic/README.md

 # Covid Suicide
-Replication code for **"The impact of reduced mobility on suicide during the COVID-19 pandemic"**.
+Replication code for **"The Effect of Voluntary Staying at Home on Japanese Female Suicide \\ during the COVID-19 Pandemic"**.

 All codes are written in Stata17 and run in Jupyter Notebook.